In this sewing tutorial, I want to talk about the TRAPUNTO technique.

 Hoop a piece of stabilizer and insert it into the machine.
 What stabilizer to use?
-I prefer No-Show mesh stabilizer because the resulting block will be soft and flexible.
-But I also used Tear-Away stabilizer, it’s also suitable, but the block will be a little rigid.
+I prefer a No-Show mesh stabilizer because the resulting block will be soft and flexible.
+But I also used a Tear-Away stabilizer, it’s also suitable, but the block will be a little rigid.

 Place this piece of batting on the hoop with a stabilizer and run a square tacking stitch for the batting ( 8x8 inches).

 Take the hoop out and cut out the excess batting very close to the stitches without cutting into the stitches or into the stabilizer.

 Your scissors also matter.
 Choose small applique scissors that feature either a duckbill design or a curved tip.
 These will help you cut through your batting without cutting into your top fabric.

 I love to use my duckbill scissors for this procedure.
 This is our quilt block.

 Place the other 2 layers of batting over the quilt block.
 Or if your batting has a high loft and is dense you can use only one layer.
 I used two layers, they are necessary to create the trapunto effect.

 You may have problems with the presser foot getting caught in the batting especially if you use high loft batting.
 So, if you see that the foot is beginning to get stuck just stop the machine and cut whatever is caught before continuing.
 Or you can put a water-soluble stabilizer on top to keep the needle from catching.